bluebanquise/bluebanquise/roles/core/pxe_stack/readme.rst

 Description
 ^^^^^^^^^^^

 This role provides the whole PXE stack.
-It is a key feature of the stack (and we are proud of it :-D).
+It is a key feature of the stack.

 Instructions
 ^^^^^^^^^^^^